rufilboss/aws_codedeploy/README.md

 </h1>

 ## Github Action
-So far I've understand what a github action does, in setting up a
+So far I've understand what a github action does, in setting up a CI/CD pipeline.

 ## AWS IAM